greggirwin/red-hof/code-analysis/while/foreach.md

 ---
 - `foreach/reverse [:figure] found [n: n + 1]`
+- actually, foreach/reverse shouldn't work like that, otherwise it will mostly be accompanied by `tail`, so:
 - `count/reverse found figure`
 - `count/part head found figure found`
 ```